chef/chef-server/README.md

 will be specificed as ubuntu-1004, or even just ubuntu-10, if 10.04 is the only 10 series specified in the `.kitchen.yml`.

+If you skipped down to this section without reading the rest of the README, note that you'll need to copy omnibus.rb.example to omnibus.rb in the opscode-omnibus directory (either before running kichen or from the opscode-omnibus directory once logged into the VM, which is the same directory mounted into it).

 Then login to the instance and build the project as described in the Usage
 section: